 Furthermore, many regulated industries require identifying, monitoring, and reporting of impurities over a certain threshold in final products.
 A co-eluting peak may exceed the regulatory threshold and may trigger a mandatory, in-depth investigation and monitoring.
 However, modification of analytical methods may separate the impurities, demonstrating that in-depth monitoring is not required for the individual peaks.
 There are many ways to separate co-eluting impurities, including the following case study performed at EKG Labs.

-Case Study: A client approached EKG Labs with difficulty with impurities co-eluting with each other as well as with their active pharmaceutical ingredient (API).
+Case Study: A client approached EKG Labs with their active pharmaceutical ingredient (API) that had co-eluting impurities.
 This was a concern because the co-eluting peaks were difficult to quantify and appeared to be reaching ICH reporting thresholds, thus forcing additional investigations and monitoring.

 EKG Labs began by duplicating the client’s current method in-house to ensure the method was transferrable.
 The following chart demonstrates the client’s reproduced method and multiple co-eluting peaks.

 The goal was to separate the group of peaks surrounding the API detected at approximately 20 minutes.
 EKG Labs then modified the column technology:

 EKG Labs then optimized the mobile phase and gradient parameters: